kremalicious/blog/content/articles/2020-05-08-uses/index.md

   My main camera and used for everything when I'm not on my Mac.
 I try to keep it only for personal communication and reading and I'm never quite sure what to do with all its unbelievable power, but the screen is the best display I ever looked at.
 Because of that, replaces a lot the iPad for reading.

 - **[AirPods Pro](https://www.apple.com/airpods-pro/)**
   Rocked the original AirPods since their introduction, one of the best products Apple has ever made.
-By now using the Pro variant pretty much all the time when talking into my devices and participating in online meetings, or listening to music on the go.
+By now using the Pro variant pretty much all the time when talking into my devices and participating in online meetings, listening to music on the go.

 - **[Apple Watch Series 5](https://www.apple.com/apple-watch-series-5/)**
-  _40mm, Space Gray Aluminium, Milanese Loop & Sport Band in black_ Mainly used for its health & fitness features so I can go on a run without my iPhone, and track the shit out of me.
+  _40mm, Space Gray Aluminium, Black Solo Loop_
+  Mainly used for its health & fitness features so I can go on a run without my iPhone, and track the shit out of me.
 I like to keep it unobtrusive, all notifications are turned off, except for calendar event & Activity.app notifications.

 - **iPad Pro (9.7-inch) 2016**